eXtensibleCatalog/NCIP2-Toolkit/dockerfile/README.md

 To find out more about Docker, visit https://www.docker.com/whatisdocker/

-After Docker is installed, it is enough to deploy the toolkit to Docker by executing install.sh.
+After Docker is installed, it is enough to deploy the toolkit to Docker by executing install-aleph.sh or install-koha.sh.

 After that is done, you can handle the toolkit with start.sh or stop.sh.